Other Common Skin Conditions

 Atopic dermatitis, commonly referred to as eczema, is a chronic and recurring rash, which causes dry, itchy, and often inflamed skin.

-While undetectable at times, acute or short term flares of this condition (typically lasting a couple of weeks) can present as cracked, ruddy, or raised skin, often accompanied by itchiness and discomfort.
+While undetectable at times, acute or short term flares of this common skin condition (typically lasting a couple of weeks) can present as cracked, ruddy, or raised skin, often accompanied by itchiness and discomfort.
 Chronic flares can alter the appearance of skin, making it dark and thick, requiring a longer period of treatment.

 Flares can vary widely from person to person.
 While not considered primary causes of eczema, there are a number of environmental triggers that can potentially induce a flare.
 Typical triggers include: